You may have occasionally run across the term ‘2FA‘ or to give it its full name ‘two-factor authentication‘.

 What websites use 2FA?

 Facebook has been offering it for years now, as well as other social networks.
-Payment services like PayPal also have it, and many others.
+Payment services like PayPal and Coinbase also have it, and many others including Apple.

 However, keep in mind that, while many offer it – not all of the sites and services have it yet.
-You cannot use 2FA on any website, and it must offer it as an option.
+You cannot use 2FA on every site.

-You can check whether a website or a service you are interested in has 2FA by using the site twofactorauth.org.
-There are others not mentioned in this list, but this is pretty extensive for the significant services and sites that support 2FA.
+You can check whether a website or a service you are interested in has 2FA by using the site 2FA Directory.

 Frequently Asked Questions